-Also, under the act the PUCO must consider rules regarding the establishment under R.C.
-4927.03 of elective ("off-the-shelf") alternative regulation specific to a small company (i.e., one with fewer than 50,000 access lines that is an incumbent local exchange company under federal law).
+Also, under the bill the PUCO must consider rules regarding the establishment under R.C.
+4927.03 of elective ("off-the-shelf") alternative regulation unique to small companies (those with fewer than 50,000 access lines).

-In addition, the act removes a provision from R.C.
-4927.03 that generally prohibited the PUCO from authorizing an exemption or any modification of any provision of general regulatory or ratemaking law or associated rule or order that would impair the exclusive right of a telephone company under those laws to provide basic local exchange service in the areas served by the company March 17, 1989 (R.C.
+In addition, the bill removes a provision from R.C.
+4927.03 that generally prohibits the PUCO from authorizing an exemption or any modification of any provision of general regulatory or ratemaking law or associated rule or order that would impair the exclusive right of a telephone company under those laws to provide basic local exchange service in the areas served by the company March 17, 1989 (R.C.
 4927.03(B)).25

-The act also states that its amendment of R.C.
-4927.03 does not invalidate any PUCO rule or order adopted or issued under that section and in effect prior to the act's effective date (Section 3).
+The bill also states that its amendment of R.C.
+4927.03 does not invalidate any PUCO rule or order adopted or issued under that section and in effect prior to the bill's effective date (Section 3).

 Incumbent company/nonbasic option.
-This "off-the-shelf" option was prescribed by a PUCO order26 issued subsequent to an amendment in 2001 of the definition of "basic local exchange service" in the Alt Reg statute.27 The order notes that companies may opt not to file for alternative regulation under R.C.
+This "off-the-shelf" option was prescribed by a PUCO order26 issued subsequent to an amendment in 2001 of the definition of "basic local exchange service" in the Alt Reg statute.27 The order notes that companies may opt not to file for alternative regulation under current R.C.
 4927.03 due to the time and cost involved in negotiations and PUCO approval.
-Further, in its order, the PUCO evaluates its approval of the off-the-shelf option using the approval standards for the general company/nonbasic option of former law.28
+Further, in its order, the PUCO evaluates its approval of the off-the-shelf option using the approval standards for the general company/nonbasic option of current law.28